Ayyunala/t2D-animation/README.md

 # t2D-animation
-Happy with a beautiful field
+Happy puppy in the beautiful field